 With the weather shifting from warm and sunny days to brisk and chilly temperatures, is your car prepared for the upcoming winter months?
 According to Safe Winter Roads and the Department of Transportation Federal Highway Administration, more than 116,000 Americans are injured and over 1,300 are killed on snowy, slushy or icy roadways every winter.
+Ensuring that your car is up to date, including with all the essential bits and pieces, is vital.
+If there are certain parts of your car that you’re concerned about, you can always check out Czok to see if they have any of these parts that you can replace.

 Here are six ways to make sure you and your car is ready to withstand the cold weather of winter for a safe driving experience: